 - HOW almost always means “In what ways…?”

-- Try to come up with possible essay questions and map out in advance the kinds of examples and interpretations that might pertain.
+- Try to come up with possible essay questions and map out in advance examples and interpretations that might pertain.

 - Discussion groups can be helpful in comparing others’ interpretations of topics and ideas with your own.

-- You should be able to talk about, and use as examples, important documents from the Reader that illustrate major issues of the course.
+- In the essays you should be able to talk about, and use as examples, relevant primary source documents and assigned articles.

-- What are the different kinds of sources we have for Roman history?
-How is each problematic?
+- What kinds of sources do we have for early Roman history?
+Why are they problematic?

 - If the stories about the founding of Rome and the early kings are not reliable, why are they important?

-- What are some geographic factors in Rome’s history?
+- What were some geographic factors in Rome’s history?

-- What is the significance of the gens (clan name) in the formation of early Roman society?
+- What was the significance of the gens (clan name) in the formation of Roman society?

-- What is the effect of the Tyrrhenian community (the interchange of Etruria–Latium–Campania)?
+- What was the effect of the coastal Italian community (the interchange of Etruscans, Latins, and Greeks)?

-- How does the ongoing early conflict with the Oscan-speaking hill peoples affect Rome’s social and political development?
+- How does the ongoing early conflict with the tribal hill peoples affect Rome’s social and political development?

 - What do we know about the Etruscan city-states?
-Why do you think Etruscans are eventually eclipsed by Romans?
+Why do you think Etruscans were eventually eclipsed by the Romans?

-- TERMS: Apennine Mountains – Magna Graecia – haruspice – gens (pl. gentes) – paterfamilias – Latin rights – cognomen – Vestal Virgins
+- TERMS: Lucretia – Apennine Mountains – Magna Graecia – haruspicia – numen – paterfamilias – cognomen – auctoritas – Vestal Virgins

 The Roman Republic

-- What is the significance for Romans of their rejection of the kings?
-What effect does this have on the Roman idea of the state?
+- Why (for what reasons) did the Romans eject their kings?
+How does this give insight into the Roman idea of the state?

-- What institutions and traditions might have carried over from the regal period to the republic?
-How is this significant for the republic?
+- What kinds of institutions and traditions carried over from the regal period to the Republic?
+How did this shape the Republic?

-- How is the Roman constitution a hybrid one (according to Polybius, for example)?
-How does it relate to the idea of the polis?
+- How was the Roman constitution a “hybrid” one (according to Polybius, for example)?

-- What is the significance of the Twelve Tables?
+- What was the significance of the Twelve Tables?

-- What role is played by religion in the Roman state?
+- What role was played by religion in the Roman state?

 - How did the Roman system attach the elite class firmly to the state?
-How to the nonelite gain a greater voice in the state?
+How did the nonelite gain a greater voice in the state?

-- In what ways is the republic’s government and customs designed to favor the collective rule of the aristocracy over the rise of any one individual?
+- In what ways was the Republic designed to favor the collective rule of the aristocracy over the rise of any one individual?

-- TERMS: consul – patrician – tribune of the plebs – SPQR – colonia – imperium – mos maiorum – collegiality – auctoritas – patron/client – cursus honorum – auspices – centuriate assembly – tribal assembly – citizen
+- TERMS: consul – patrician – tribune of the plebs – dictator – SPQR – colonia – imperium – mos maiorum – collegiality – patron/client – cursus honorum – auspices – centuriate assembly – tribal assembly – citizen – Cincinnatus